Investment

 Even if animals don’t scratch walls, they will rub against them, leaving undesirable marks.
 Fortunately, there are many ways to limit the damage and pet-proof your walls to ensure they are easy to clean and always look fresh.

-• Install wainscoting or chair rails: These protective features can safeguard walls from damage at pet height as they help to keep them from rubbing against the wall itself.
+- Install wainscoting or chair rails: These protective features can safeguard walls from damage at pet height as they help keep them from rubbing against the wall.

-• Consider washable wallpaper: This can provide an extra layer of protection and is easy to clean.
-It’s also applied in strips, so you can replace a strip without having to redo a whole wall.
+- Consider washable wallpaper: This can provide an extra layer of protection and is easy to clean.
+It’s also applied in strips, so you can replace a strip without redoing a whole wall.

 Focus on Pet-Friendly Landscaping

-Outdoor spaces can also suffer from pet-related damage and can make a property look unkempt or undesirable.
-You can prevent this by implementing pet-friendly landscaping techniques such as planting pet-resistant plants that are non-toxic and more resilient to being walked or climbed over.
+Outdoor spaces can also suffer from pet-related damage, making a property look unkempt or undesirable.
+You can prevent this by implementing pet-friendly landscaping techniques such as planting pet-resistant, non-toxic plants that are more resilient to walking or climbing over.

 Lastly, ensure fences are secure and high enough to prevent pets from escaping, as this will provide peace of mind for your tenants and their neighbors.